 When you host large events, it’s useful to make your event schedules and lists of speakers available to attendees and participants in various ways.
 While Grenadine Event Software allows you to digitally publish to your website and mobile app with very little effort, you may, in some cases need to hire graphic artists to produce and print paper programs.

-A paper event program typically consists of several sections, such including:
+A paper schedule guide typically consists of several sections, such including: